-Everything is moving at an accelerated pace: organizations, work methods and processes, technological solutions, etc. Meetings follow one after the other, explaining in great detail the reason for change and how to effectuate it.
+Everything is moving at an accelerated pace: organizations, work methods and processes, technological solutions, etc. Meetings follow one after the other, explaining in great detail the reason for change and how to make it..
 One day, we find ourselves with a new solution and seemingly complicated user guides.

 Increasingly faced with this situation in the context of mass digitalization, employees try to take in as much as possible.
 The concept of understanding and accepting change through play has become a challenge.
 What if we took ourselves less seriously in order to accelerate change?
 This is how gamification has become a key means of successful change.
 In digital projects, it is used to encourage employees to adopt new tools (CRM, ERP, digital workplace, etc.)